Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 • Do you wash your basil?
 This removes some of its aromatic, essential oils (I didn’t know this).
 If doing so, use cold water and wash quickly.
 Do not soak for ages.
 Dry thoroughly in a salad spinner, and then lay flat on a clean kitchen towel to dry further.
 The leaves cannot be wet.
 PS: make sure to remove the stems too.
 They contain a lot of water.

-Trofie Pasta Pesto alla Genovese
+Trofie Pasta Pesto alla Genovese in a large white bowl with a fork.

-This post contains affiliate links.
-Photo credit & styling: Melina Hammer.
+Photo credit & styling: Melina Hammer

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.